jaylinski/flockscreen/readme.md

 ## Roadmap

-* Make activation shortcut configurable
-* Implement deactivation (defuse) option
 * Add fancy icon (that reflects if flockscreen is active, if someone activated the lock, if process is trusted)
 * Add notfication to notification center if a picture was taken
+* Implement preferences with [sindresorhus/Preferences](https://github.com/sindresorhus/Preferences) and SPM
+  * Make activation shortcut configurable
+  * Make picutres folder configurable
+  * Make deactivation (defuse) option configurable
+* Add "About" page
 * Try to build app with sandbox enabled, so it can be published in app store
-* Add "About" page

 ## License